Konnichiwa, forex friends!

 - According to commentary from the PMI report, the jump was due to new orders increasing at the fastest rate since July 2015.

-- Another good news is that “employment levels stabilised following a six-month period of job shedding.”
+- Another good news is that “employment levels stabilized following a six-month period of job shedding.”

-- Moreover, “cost burdens rose at the sharpest rate in nearly two years, while charges broadly stabilised.”
+- Moreover, “cost burdens rose at the sharpest rate in nearly two years, while charges broadly stabilized.”

 Consumer Sentiment & Spending

 - After deteriorating for two months, consumer confidence in Japan jumped to 43.1 in December.